Bad Aibling rail accident: Timeline

-The reconstructed timeline shows that the westbound train 79506 entered the section to Kolbermoor at 6:37.
-The first action in the following series of events occurred at 6:38 when the train dispatcher set the signals for the train allowing both entry to Kolbermoor station as well as allowing exit towards Bad Aibling.
-The westbound train reached the station at 6:40.
-The train was supposed to wait till 6:45 at the platform for the eastbound train to arrive.
+The reconstructed timeline shows that the westbound train 79506 entered the section to Kolbermoor at 06:37.
+The first action in the following series of events occurred at 06:38 when the train dispatcher set the signals for the train allowing both entry to Kolbermoor station as well as allowing exit towards Bad Aibling.
+The westbound train reached the station at 06:40.
+The train was supposed to wait until 06:45 at the platform for the eastbound train to arrive.

-The eastbound train 79505 arrives at Bad Aibling station at 6:42.
+The eastbound train 79505 arrived at Bad Aibling station at 06:42.
 Since the exit signal at Kolbermoor was set to passing, the signal box did block the single track section to Bad Aibling for this train.
 Nevertheless, the train dispatcher tried to set the exit signal for the eastbound train from Bad Aibling towards Kolbermoor.
-He resolved the situation by assuming a technical error using the replacement signal "order" at 6:43 for the exit signal at the station and another replacement signal at the following station Bad Aibling Kurpark at 6:45.
-Now both trains were clear to enter the single-track section in opposite direction.
+He resolved the situation by assuming a technical error using the replacement signal "order" at 06:43 for the exit signal at the station and another replacement signal at the following station Bad Aibling Kurpark at 06:45.
+Now both trains were clear to enter the single-track section in opposite directions.

-The eastbound train leaves Bad Aibling station at 6:43:38.
-The time was taken from the train recorder as the train passes over an active PZB inductor at the signal at danger.
-The westbound train 79506 at Kolbermoor waits for the regular departure time leaving the station at 06:45:02.
-The train recorder of the eastbound train 79505 showed a stop at 06:45:14 in Bad Aibling Kurpark quickly continuing on the single-track section.
+The eastbound train left Bad Aibling station at 06:43:38.
+The time was taken from the train recorder as the train passed over an active PZB inductor at the signal at danger.
+The westbound train 79506 at Kolbermoor waited for the regular departure time, leaving the station at 06:45:02.
+The train recorder of the eastbound train 79505 showed a stop at 06:45:14 in Bad Aibling Kurpark, quickly continuing on the single-track section.
 The signal at danger at Bad Aibling Kurpark was recorded at 06:45:46 (see picture).

-Shortly later the train dispatcher recognized the situation with both trains showing up on the same track whereas the train drivers can not see each other due to a curve near the Bad Aibling sewage works.
-At 06:46:20 an emergency signal was radioed by the train dispatcher received by other workers but not the train drivers.
+Shortly later, the train dispatcher recognized the situation with both trains showing up on the same track whereas the train drivers could not see each other due to a curve near the Bad Aibling sewage works.
+At 06:46:20 an emergency signal was radioed by the train dispatcher and received by other workers but not the train drivers.
 Both train recorders show an emergency brake at 06:46:55, only a second before the crash.
-Before the emergency brake the trains travelled at 56 km/h and 92 km/h respectively.
+Before the emergency braking, the trains were traveling at 56 km/h and 92 km/h respectively.
 The last entries on the train recorders at 06:46:56 show remaining speeds of 52 km/h and 87 km/h.
-The energy supply for the overhead catenary was automatically shut down at 6:47:02 assumed from a short circuit.
+The energy supply for the overhead catenary was automatically shut down at 06:47:02.